svickars/major-studio-1/README.md

+>I am studying trends in governance indicator scores over the last 20 years because I want to find out how these trends lead to changes in a country's democratic status in order to understand what defines a country as *free*, *partly free*, or *not free*.
+I am using corruption control, political stability, government effectiveness, and voice and accountability variables.
+My visualization is based on the World Bank's Governance Indicator Data, Freedom House's Freedom in the World report, and The Economist's Democracy Index.

 # Major Studio 1

->“I am studying trends in governance indicator scores over the last 20 years because I want to find out how these trends lead to changes in a country's democratic status in order to understand what defines a country as *free*, *partly free*, or *not free*.
-I am using corruption control, political stability, government effectiveness, and voice and accountability variables.
-My visualization is based on the World Bank's Governance Indicator Data, Freedom House's Freedom in the World report, and The Economist's Democracy Index."

 ## Data Review
 [Changes in Governance Indicators](#gov)